jdlaurence/xromm-tools/README.md

 Thus, the motivation for the performing these operations outside of Maya is to increase **reproducibility**, **transparency**, and **ease of batch processing**.

 ## What this is, and what this is not
-Replicates Mayatools functions, allows for batch processing.
+This toolbox replicates the core functionality of the MayaTools shelf, as well as, allows for batch processing.
 Does not fully eliminate maya from workflow, still need to..

 ## Instructions